-Opal’s are bright yellow apples that are relatively new to the market and have quickly risen to fruit fame.
-Its color is reminiscent of Golden Delicious, which is one of its two parents.
-Opal apples marry the sweetness of Golden Delicious with the sharpness of Topaz.
+Opals are bright yellow apples that are relatively new to the market and have quickly risen to fruit fame.
+Their color is reminiscent of Golden Delicious, which is one of its two parents; opal apples marry the sweetness of Golden Delicious with the sharpness of Topaz.

-Flavor profile: Opal apples are well-rounded with floral notes and have the right hit of tang.
+Flavor profile: Opal apples are well-rounded with floral notes and the right amount of tang.

-Where it’s grown: Only in Washington (one grower controls the U.S. market), the Opal apple is popular and sold throughout the country.
+Where it’s grown: Cultivated only in Washington (one grower controls the entire U.S. market), the Opal apple is popular and sold throughout the country.

-A youthful apple like the Opal, Jazz was cultivated 15 years ago in New Zealand by crossbreeding Royal Gala with Braeburn.
+A youthful apple like the Opal, Jazz was cultivated 20 years ago in New Zealand by crossbreeding a Royal Gala with a Braeburn.

-Flavor profile: Jazz apples are crisp with a taste more similar to pears than apples.
-Jazz apples have buttery, yellow flesh.
-They are super juicy.
+Flavor profile: Jazz apples are crisp with a taste more similar to pears.
+Jazz apples have buttery, yellow flesh, and are super juicy.

-Where it’s grown: In Washington state, Jazz apples have a long season from July to September.
+Where it’s grown: You’ll find Jazz apples on trees in Washington state, where they enjoy a long season from July to September.

 Best enjoyed: Jazz hold their shape well when baked and are perfect for pies, muffins, and tarts.

-Flavor profile: The pinata is unique for its tropical flavor, with notes of mango and pineapple.
+Flavor profile: The piñata is unique for its tropical flavor, with notes of mango and pineapple.
 It has some tartness, but sweetness prevails.
-Its orange-hued skin is thin and light, a plus for those who shy away from tough peels.
+Its orange-hued skin is thin and light, a plus for those cowed by tough peels.

 Best enjoyed: Given their sweetness, you won’t want to add any sugar.
 Enjoy these apples raw, such as on a cheese plate or in a savory salad.